ludvij/Lud_Utils/readme.md

 # Lud's C++ Util thingamathigs

 This 'library' is meant for my own use and I don't promise code of any quality whatsoever, I don't even know if this compiles at any moment.

-Its inception came from me being tired of using fstream and reading some dude in stack overflow refering to reading a whole file as slurping it.
+Its inception came from me being tired of using fstream and reading some dude in stack overflow refer to reading a whole file as slurping it.

-Then assert and parser  came as I was doint Advent of Code 2023.
+Then assert and parser  came as I was doing Advent of Code 2023.

 ## Usage